- ⏱ Estimated Time: 25 minutes reading + 20 minutes practice = 45 minutes total

 Place your middle finger on the second fret of the A string.
 Place your ring finger on the second fret of the D string.
 Strum all 6 strings.
 That is Em.

-💡 Pro tip: Always press your fingers as close to the fret as possible — not on top of it, but right behind it.
-This gives you a clean sound with less effort.
+💡 Pro tip: Always press your fingers as close to the fret as possible — not on top of the metal strip but right behind it.
+This gives you a clean sound with the least effort.

-- Tabs — show you individual notes to play one at a time.
-Used for riffs, melodies, solos
+- Tabs — show individual notes to play one at a time.
+Used for riffs, melodies and solos

 - Most songs use both — chords for the rhythm, tabs for the intro riff or solo

 - Ultimate Guitar (ultimate-guitar.com) — the biggest tab site in the world.
-Has tabs and chords for almost every song ever made
+Has tabs and chords for almost every song ever written

 - Songsterr — interactive tabs that play along with the song so you can follow in real time

-For now just go to Ultimate Guitar and search any song you like.
-Look at the chord version — you will now be able to read it.
+Go to Ultimate Guitar right now and search Clocks by Coldplay.
+Look at the chord version.
+You will now be able to read every chord diagram on that page.
+That is real progress.

 Practice Checklist